October 18

 "son of peace" This referred to a person of Messianic peace, a person who was hospitable and willing to hear the Good News.

 "...your peace will rest on him.
 But if indeed not, it will return to you."
 Luke implied that, once the word was spoken, peace had an existence independent of the speaker.
 The best analogy of a word with an independent existence is a military order.
-Once the command is given, it has a power that required those to obey.
+Once the command is given, it has a power that requires those to obey.
 The power came from the speaker but "rested" on the listener.
 In the same way, the peace of the missionary "rested' on the family (i.e., house).
-The power of the peace came not only came from the missionary, but from the Lord who commissioned the missionary.
+The power of the peace came not only from the missionary, but from the Lord who commissioned the missionary.

 10:8 "eat that being set before you."
 Common courtesy demanded a guest eat whatever he was served.
 The problem came when the Jewish-Christian missionaries passed through Gentile areas (which Jesus did in Mark 7:31, for example).
 If they stayed with Gentiles and ate their food, they would become unclean.
 This was a real pastoral problem in the early Church.
 In Luke, Jesus seemed to imply the risk of becoming unclean was far outweighed by the urgency of preaching the Good News to all who would welcome it.